Freddie20/Project--Prison-Break-Helicopter-Escape/README.md

 The list includes prisoner escapes where a helicopter was used in an attempt to free prisoners from a place of internment, a prison or correctional facility.

-For this project we intend to answer the following questions:
+For this project I intend to answer the following questions:
 1. In which year did the most attempts at breaking out of prison with a helicopter occur?

 2. In which countries do the most attempted helicopter prison escapes occur?